Dateline: Budapest, Hungary

 The Office of Foreign Assets Control, or OFAC, is a government agency responsible for managing American sanctions on a byzantine list of foreign countries and foreign nationals.
-It operates with little oversight under “emergency” powers, as well as at the direction of the executive branch.
+It operates with little oversight under “emergency” powers, as well as in the direction of the executive branch.

 In essence, it’s accountable to basically no one.

-OFAC publishes the Specially Designated Nationals list, or SDN, which is a list of countries are individuals US persons can’t do business with.
+OFAC publishes the Specially Designated Nationals list, or SDN, which is a list of countries that are individuals US persons can’t do business with.

 We get a number of requests from Middle Eastern and African citizens here, primarily those seeking second residencies and second passports.

 Unfortunately, I’ve been reticent to help people from these countries as readily as I am westerners because of the realities of OFAC.
 For instance, US citizens – no matter where they live on earth – can not do business with Iranians, Cubans, North Koreans, Sudanese, or Syrians.